 Do I need a laptop to participate in Summer at Smith?

 No, students will have access to many facilities on campus where computers are accessible.

 Should I bring money?

-Yes.
+Students may bring as much money as they need.
 All of your meals and transportation are taken care of, but if you want an extra treat, souvenir or other entertainment, you will need pocket money.
-Students should not bring more than $100 in cash.

 Can I bring my car?

 No, students are not allowed to bring cars.

 Yes!
 Students will get a taste of college life while living in dormitories- called houses at Smith.
 Smith houses are equipped with kitchenettes and laundry rooms.